MicrosoftDocs/quantum-docs/articles/quickstart-ionq.md

 We recommend you continue your journey by learning more about the [different types of targets in Azure Quantum](xref:microsoft.quantum.concepts.targets), which will dictate which Q# programs you may run against a given provider.
 You might also be interested in learning how to submit Q# jobs with [Jupyter Notebooks](xref:microsoft.quantum.submit-jobs.jupyter) or with [Python](xref:microsoft.quantum.submit-jobs.python).

 Looking for more samples to run?
-Check out the [samples directory](https://github.com/microsoft/qio-samples).
+Check out the [samples directory](https://github.com/microsoft/Quantum/tree/main/samples/azure-quantum) for Azure Quantum.

 Lastly, if you would like to learn more about writing Q# programs please see the [Microsoft Quantum Documentation](xref:microsoft.quantum.overview.qdk-overview).